 MINIMUM ACCEPTABLE GRADES

 Candidates for graduate degrees are required to maintain a 3.0 or higher GPA in course work counted toward the degree.
-A grade below C- is not accepted for credit toward a graduate degree.
-Some departments further restrict C grades.
+A grade below C- is not accepted by the University toward a graduate degree.
+Departments may have additional grade restrictions that must be maintained.
+These restrictions will be explained in the department’s handbook.
+Requests to transfer credits or use credits earned as a non-matriculated student towards a graduate degree have a higher grade requirement.

 Graduate students are granted the option, subject to approval by their major department and review by the dean of The Graduate School, to enroll in some courses in which they will be graded on a credit/no-credit (CR/NC) rather than on a letter-grade basis.